yongquan-qu/YONGQUAN-QU.github.io/index.md

 ## Yongquan Qu

 <img src="/images/yongquanqu01.jpg" class="floatpic" width="300" height="400">
-I am a third-year Ph.D. candidate in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
-I am a graduate research assistant of the [NSF Science and Technology Center “Learning the Earth with Artificial Intelligence and Physics” (LEAP)].
-I am also affiliated with the [“Multiscale Machine Learning In Coupled Earth System Modeling” (M2LInES) project].
+I am a Ph.D. candidate in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
+I am a graduate research assistant at the [NSF Science and Technology Center “Learning the Earth with Artificial Intelligence and Physics” (LEAP)] and am also affiliated with the [“Multiscale Machine Learning In Coupled Earth System Modeling” (M2LInES) project].

-I'm generally interested in machine learning for their integration with dynamical systems and numerical methods, aimed specifically at advancing the simulation of physical processes within atmospheric and climate dynamics.
-Currently, my primary research delves into atmospheric boundary layer turbulence and data assimilation, using scientific machine learning, generative models, and differentiable programming.
+My research develops machine learning and probabilistic inference methods for high-dimensional nonlinear dynamical systems.
+I am interested in representation learning, latent-state modeling, state-space inference, and probabilistic forecasting from noisy, sparse, and partially observed data.

+Methodologically, I develop ML models and work with differentiable programming, Bayesian filtering and smoothing, optimal transport, and generative models to learn dynamics and uncertainty in complex spatiotemporal systems.
+Much of my applied work has been motivated by weather, climate, and atmospheric turbulence, where physical constraints and numerical solvers provide useful inductive biases for robust forecasting.

 Before coming to Columbia, I obtained my M.Phil. degree in Atmospheric Environmental Science from Hong Kong University of Science and Technology, supervised by [Xiaoming Shi].
-At HKUST, my research was to use differentiable programming and transfer learning to improve hybrid ML-physics models.
-Prior to HKUST, I obtained my B.Sc degree in Mathematics and Applied Mathematics from Lanzhou University.
-I was an undergraduate research assistant in Yu-Mei Huang's Group, mainly studying compressed sensing: sparse representation and convolutional sparse representation.
+At HKUST, I worked on differentiable programming and transfer learning for hybrid ML-physics models.
+Prior to HKUST, I obtained my B.Sc. degree in Mathematics and Applied Mathematics from Lanzhou University, where I worked on compressed sensing, sparse representation, and convolutional sparse representation as an undergraduate research assistant in Yu-Mei Huang's group.

 [Pierre Gentine]: https://gentinelab.eee.columbia.edu/people/pierre-gentine
 [Xiaoming Shi]: https://shixm.people.ust.hk/about/